Landozo/LumiaExpansionPacks/Guides/LoomGuide.md

 > [!NOTE]
 > If you are having trouble with Claude models, try removing the newline from after \<think\> in Start Reply With and maybe even try removing the \<think\> in Start Reply With entirely!

+> [!WARNING]
+> Lucid Loom is NOT Claude cache friendly, lots of things change from gen to gen. Prolix's recommendations are to try to shut off Chaos Modifier and SillySim Tracker in Utilities/Trackers.

 ## Native Reasoning Models (GLM, Deepseek) - COMMON SETTINGS